-The well-known Hamilton Khaki X-Wind Chronograph collection (the one, which is listed on their web-site as a member of a larger Khaki Aviation family of military-themed watches) was recently updated with a limited edition version (including a version with black dial, pictured, ref.
+The Hamilton Khaki X-Wind Chronograph family (the one, which is listed on their website as a member of a larger Khaki Aviation family of military-themed watches) was recently updated with a limited edition collection (including a version with black dial, pictured, ref.
 H77766331.)
-Well, being ahem limited to ahem just 1999 pieces, the watch will clearly never become a rarity (well, may be in fifty years or so), but I must admit that this little guy still looks nice.
-Featuring all the usual stuff, like a true chronograph movement and their famous drift angle calculator, the new watch differs from the rest of the pack with its new color combinations and a slightly reworked face.
+Being ahem limited to ahem just 1999 pieces, it will never become a true rarity (well, maybe in fifty years or so), but I must admit that this little guy still looks nice.
+Featuring all the usual stuff, like a true chronograph movement and their famous drift angle calculator, the new watch differs from the rest of the pack with its new color combinations and a slightly reworked dial.

-As usual, the watch offers a very busy dial with its “Drift Angle Calculator” scale on the dial matched by another scale on the bezel.
-Together with an extremely detailed minutes/seconds track on the dial proper that allows you to measure time intervals with an even greater precision.
+As usual, the X-Wind offers a busy dial with its “Drift Angle Calculator” scale on the dial matched by another scale on the bezel.
+Together with an extremely detailed minutes/seconds track on the dial proper that allows you to measure time intervals with even greater precision.

 As you can see on the pictures, the new version of the Khaki X-Wind ditches the mundane chronograph totalizers in favor of more attractive indicators that are styled to resemble aircraft gauges.
-Neatly open-worked and brushed, the complex-looking plate that decorates the sub-dials looks very contrast on the matte black background of the dial giving it a kind of three-dimensional appearance.
+Neatly open-worked and brushed, the complex-looking plate that decorates the sub-dials looks contrast on the matte black background of the dial giving it a kind of three-dimensional appearance.

-The 3D-effect is emphasized with another machine-brushed plate that seems to be slightly lower than the main part of the matte black dial.
+The 3D-effect is emphasized with another machine-brushed plate that is slightly lower than the main part of the matte black dial.

-Of course, the parts don’t look particularly expensive (I mean, the watch costs almost €1800 and you really should expect it to sport top-notch components), but is nicely executed and, while seriously obstructing view at the small seconds display at 3 o’clock (which, adding insult to injury is equipped with a white hand running across white background), gives the watch some extra mojo.
+Of course, the parts don’t look particularly expensive (I mean, the watch costs almost €1800 and you should expect it to sport top-notch components), but is nicely executed and, while seriously obstructing view at the small seconds display at 3 o’clock (which, adding insult to injury is equipped with a white hand running across white background), gives the watch some extra mojo.

 Well, at the very least it makes the timekeeper stand out from the rest of classic “pilot’s” chronographs that are powered by the legendary ETA Valjoux 7750 mechanism and usually look like they were cloned from some master copy.